Things People Would Absolutely Change About Their Families

 The Entire Family

-One Redditor said, “My entire family.
+One reader said, “My entire family.
 Like, put me in a whole different family.
 Because the list of things that should change would not fit here, let’s just say that there are people in the world who shouldn’t be allowed to have kids, including my parents.”

-A second Redditor added, “I would love to have a normal family.
+A second reader added, “I would love to have a normal family.
 My brothers don’t talk to each other, I barely get along with my sister, and every family meeting tends to end in a fight.”

 Empathetic & Supportive